-Bruins’ Chris Wagner Just Laughs As Ryan Getzlaf Throws Punch At His Face
+NESN

 Things got a little testy in the Bruins defensive zone in the closing moments of the game, which pitted Wagner face-to-face with his former teammate Ryan Getzlaf.
 Getzlaf, while getting held back by referees throws a haymaker Wagner’s direction.
 But Wagner remained rather unfazed, laughing as the whole sequence unfolded.

-(You can watch the sequence here)
+(You can watch the sequence here.)

 Safe to say Wagner wasn’t too worried about potential fisticuffs with the 34-year-old.